HarshithaSivalingala/cross_versioning/README.md

     "max_log_chars": 6000
   }
   ```
-  Fields are optional unless noted; remove any values you don't need. `command` accepts either a string (run via the shell) or a list of arguments.
+  Fields are optional unless noted; remove any values you don't need. `command` accepts either a string (run via the shell) or a list of arguments. `setup_commands` runs before the main command and accepts shell strings or argument lists for more controlled execution.
 - Optional knobs (env vars override config):
   - `ML_UPGRADER_RUNTIME_TIMEOUT` (seconds, default `120`)
   - `ML_UPGRADER_RUNTIME_SKIP_INSTALL=1` to skip dependency installs (useful for air-gapped runs)